T of C

 Shàng tiān zuò hé fēi ǒu rán, sòng shī sān bǎi.

-The combination by Heaven is not accidental: sing the Three Hundred Poems (i.e., the Shi Jing.
+Heaven coordinating in this way is not accidental: so do sing the Three Hundred Poems (i.e., the Shi Jing).

 關關雎鳩,在河之洲。